 CHRIS: In the beginning, we were just jerking around in Mike’s bedroom, listening to old reggae and rock’n’roll records and trying to copy them.
 We tried being serious but it never worked.

 LEE: We started practising in school halls, though we’d always end up back at Mike’s mum’s house, and then we all managed to get better instruments.
-I had some friends who used to go to a club at Centre Point and one night they came out in the early hours and they walked up Hampstead Road towards a shop called the Fender Soundhouse.
-My friend got on his pal’s shoulders — I wasn’t there of course, honest guv — and they climbed in through the window.
-One guy handed out a twin-necked Fender Stratocaster, and was just about to hand out a saxophone when they noticed the policemens’ helmets coming from the distance.
-So he couldn’t get out, and he couldn’t go anywhere else because there was a brightly-lit board behind him.
-So the other two stood on the edge of the pavement, boisterously mucking about to get the coppers’ attention, and the fella — Pete Kennedy, God rest his soul — stood stock still like a profile mannequin with the sax in his mouth.
+Some friends heard I was starting this little group so approached me with a very hot Selmer Mk.6, fresh out of the shop window.
+They used to go to a club at Centre Point and one night they came out in the early hours and walked up Hampstead Road towards a shop called the Fender Soundhouse, just up from Warren Street.
+There were these little Venetian windows, so my friend – Pete Kennedy, God rest his soul – got on his pal’s shoulders, took the little slats out out and climbed inside.
+He passed out a guitar, then a twin-neck guitar, and the others took them round the corner.
+He was just about to hand out a saxophone when the others noticed two policemens’ helmets coming from the distance.
+Pete couldn’t get out, and he couldn’t go anywhere else because the place was lit up like a Christmas tree.
+So the other two stood on the edge of the pavement, boisterously mucking about to distract the coppers’ attention, and Pete stood stock still like a mannequin with the sax in his mouth.
+I wasn’t there of course, honest guv.
+So lo and behold, a saxophone suddenly became ‘available’.
 My wife was good enough to pay the £100 to purchase it from Postman Pete, which I still owe her.
 That was the same sax that I played on our first album, One Step Beyond.

 MIKE: Because me, Lee and Chris all grew up together, we all had quite a lot of similar tastes.
 We used to listen to Motown a lot, so we used to try and do that in the early days – we did Shoparound, See You Later Alligator, that sort of stuff, all other people’s music.
-I’d had a few lessons, but most of what I know I taught myself during those sessions.
+I’d had a few lessons, but most of what I know was self-taught.
 We learnt different set pieces; rock’n’roll on the left hand and fiddling round on the blues scale on the right hand.

 CHRIS: We were just having fun.
 Mike was pretty good on the piano, Lee couldn’t really play the saxophone, and I had a cheap guitar with an instruction book.
 Sometimes, those books have dots to show where you’re supposed to put your fingers – but this one had photographs that showed the fingers in position, so it was easier.
 It took me about a year to get anywhere.
 Mike nurtured me and Thommo really – he knew where all the chords were: ‘C?
 Hit that one.’

-LEE: Originally I was happy just to poodle along to records by Roxy Music, Fats Domino, The Coasters and people like that.
-Then I got my new Selmer and began to get more serious about being in a group.
-I had my one and only sax lesson at Highbury School.
-The geezer who was teaching told me to play something in the key of E and I didn’t know what he was on about.
+LEE: I had my one and only sax lesson at Highbury School.
+The geezer who was teaching was a right nosey bugger – a real Shaw Taylor character.
+He told me to play something in the key of E and I didn’t know what he was on about.
 Then he noticed the serial number was scratched off the back of the sax.
 It had been nicked, of course, so I never went back.
 After that I got meself a couple of books and the old Roxy albums and I’d sit indoors and play for about ten hours a day.
-It actually took me about four months to get out of all the bad habits I picked up by learning that way.
-I’ve probably still got a lot.
+Originally I was happy just to poodle along to records by Roxy Music, Fats Domino, The Coasters and people like that.

-MIKE: The very first song we ever played, in my brother’s bedroom, was Carole King’s It’s Too Late Baby, which was a very unorthodox approach – very melodic, very naff.
+MIKE: The very first song we ever played all the way through, in my brother’s bedroom, was Carole King’s It’s Too Late Baby, which was a very unorthodox approach – very melodic, very naff.
 A strange choice, but at least we could play a song.
-That was the first time we had all our instruments out and it actually sounded like we were playing the same song.
+That was the first time we had all our instruments working together and it actually sounded like we were playing the same song.

-LEE: My musical heroes were Fats Domino, The Coasters, Chuck Berry, black American music, ’50s rock ‘n’ roll and ’60s Britpop.
+LEE: I’d grown up on a diet of The Coasters and Fats Domino; any band from the 1950s seemed to have a saxophone on it, and I was always attracted to that.
+So my musical heroes were Fats Domino, The Coasters, Chuck Berry, black American music, ’50s rock ‘n’ roll and ’60s Britpop.
 Reggae also moved me.
 When reggae used to come on the radio.
 I could never understand the lyrics but that off-beat sound ‘umm-che-umm-che’ really stuck out.
 It really grabbed me by the earholes.
 Way back in ’67 just when Radio One started, I had a paper round and to keep me company I had a Solid State radio.
 I think it was about £1 2s 6d or something.
 It was a bit of a lump — about double the size of a packet of cigarettes, with an earphone.
 And while I was delivering the papers one morning, Tony Blackburn played Tears Of A Clown by Smokey Robinson.
 The production and the singing really stood out — it just brought me out in goose pimples.
-I also remember roller skating to Return Of Django at The Alexandra Palace on Saturday morning.
+When Israelites, Return of Django and Love of the Common People and all that started then coming through the airwaves, I was really drawn to it too.
+I remember roller skating to Return Of Django at The Alexandra Palace one Saturday morning.
 It has special memories of youth, foolish behaviour and happiness.
+Eventually, I got into reggae so much that I used to travel far and wide just to get records – from Kentish Town I’d have to go several miles to Brixton or Willesden where there was a big black population.
+They never had that kind of stuff in normal shops, so I remember going over to Willesden because I wanted it NOW!
+NOW!
+So I had to get a train across to a shop that I knew specifically did Jamaican music.
+Then one day I stumbled across this Aladdin’s cave of tat – a real treasure trove down in Upper Street, when it was a proper old pre-gentrified area – and found a load of records on labels like Firefly, Punch, Fab, Blue Beat, Blue Ska and Melodisc.
+I remember picking up this album with the name ‘Prince Buster’ on and thinking, ‘Ooh, let’s have a listen to this.’
+What stuck out was this comical fella that sang comical lyrics to a ska beat, like Ten Commandments of Man, and of course Madness.
+I’d never even heard of him, even though he’d been going a long while, but I loved his stuff.

-MIKE: As well as Motown, we were influenced by bits of rock ‘n’ roll, Stiff Records, Elvis Costello – everything really.
+MIKE: As well as Motown and reggae, we were influenced by bits of rock ‘n’ roll, Stiff Records, Elvis Costello – everything really.
 I definitely had a Motown book with all the chords in it, but I was such a lazy bum that I never learnt how to read music, so it took ages.

 LEE: The Kinks would prove to be such a big influence on all of us later too.
 I love a song with quirky lyrics.
 Lola is about a transvestite and at the time, I thought, ‘Woah, that’s pretty risqué’.
 I mean, I was a fan of The Kinks anyway, but this really turned it round for me — bit better than The Bay City Rollers!
 Tommy Cooper was another influence, although I didn’t realise it til later.
 He was always my favourite comedian.
 I used to get taken to see him when I was a kid, but I never really got it then, it was later that I realised how brilliant he was, the way he could crack you up with the slightest movement.